DAY CAMPS AT THE RANCH

 Campers at our summer day camps will learn about feed sources for our ranch horses and stock.
 We will learn to grow hydroponic barley fodder which is a major nutritional supplement for all our stock.
 They will develop feed plans, learn the importance of barn care, and draw plans for their dream barn.

 After harvesting, your camper may spend time in Candy’s cookhouse learning to can, make jam or other tasty goodies to share or bring home.
 The cookhouse is a great place to meet, chat, and hear about each other’s day.
-This is where parents meet staff for pick up and drop off, and where we will spend meals together.
+This is where parents meet staff to pick up and drop off, and where we will spend meals together.

 Things To Know